 [1] Heracles and Fortuna Vlaardingen played a decisive match for promotion, won by

 Heracles.
-Fortuna remained in the eerste divisie.
-They are therefore not counted
+Fortuna remained in the eerste divisie and are therefore not counted

 as "Eerste Divisie" Champions in the following list.
-In other years, no matches
+In the years before, no

-between group winners were played to decide the championship or promotion.
+matches between group winners were played to decide championship or promotion.

 were eredivisie sides who managed to retain their place in the nacompetitie.